 When drying wood, it’s critical to determine its moisture content accurately.
 Here, a moisture meter comes into play.

-While kiln drying is an effective means of reducing moisture content, air drying can provide an ideal pre-step.
-Before air drying, you need to stack the wood while using spacers to ensure proper airflow.
-It’s also vital to prevent your wood from direct contact with the ground; this helps inhibit the absorption of moisture from the earth.
+While kiln drying effectively reduces moisture content, air drying can provide an ideal pre-step.
+Before air drying, you must stack the wood using spacers to ensure proper airflow.
+It’s also vital to prevent your wood from direct contact with the ground; this helps inhibit moisture absorption from the earth.

 Sealing the kiln efficiently is an integral step in the construction process.
-Use a vapor barrier tape to seal your kilnit helps to hold in the heat and moisture, preventing any leaks, thereby optimizing the drying process.
+Using a vapor barrier tape to fill your kiln helps hold in the heat and moisture, preventing leaks and optimizing the drying process.

 Having a method for monitoring your wood as it dries is critical.
 To facilitate easy access for monitoring and testing, cut a few access holes in your kiln.
 This way, you can evaluate the moisture content of your wood throughout the drying process.